Competition and Diversity in Generative AI

 We begin by introducing our formal model.
 At a high level, each player in an $n$-player game will sample an output from a GAIT.
 Their utility will depend on the quality of that output as well as the number of other players who produce the same output.
 We next describe how we model our two opposing forces: monoculture and competition.

 \paragraph*{Modeling algorithmic monoculture.}

-We study a particularly simple version of user-GAIT interaction: A user provides an input $\theta$ to a GAIT $T$ and receives a sample from $T$'s output distribution $\bpn{T}(\theta)$.
+First, we must formalize our intuition in \Cref{hyp:variability}, that users of the same GAIT get ``similar'' outputs.
+In what follows, we will formalize limits on the extent to which players can strategically tailor their GAIT use to produce different output distributions.
+We assume each player provides an input $\theta$ to a GAIT $T$ and receives a sample from $T$'s output distribution $\bpn{T}(\theta)$.
 We assume that there are $K$ possible outputs (which we'll refer to as ``types'') that $T$ can sample from, where $K$ can be very large.
 For a given intent $I$, there is a set $\Theta_I$ of ways to express that intent through different prompts or decoding parameters.
 We will introduce formal assumptions to encode the idea that varying $\theta \in \Theta_I$ does not fundamentally change the information that $T$ provides via $\bpn{T}(\theta)$.